 Specific secondary or associated conditions and complications

-FAI and labral tears may increase the risk for the development of early hip osteoarthritis.2,15,18,19 Associated conditions may include hip abductor dysfunction, chronic lower back pain, and poor flexibility in the quadriceps, hamstring, and tensor fasciae latae and iliotibial band tendons.2,17,21 Biomechanical changes in the hip may lead to the development of lumbar pathology, otherwise known as a secondary hip-spine syndrome.79
+FAI and labral tears may increase the risk for the development of early hip osteoarthritis.2,15,18,19 Associated conditions may include hip abductor dysfunction, chronic lower back pain, and poor flexibility of the quadriceps, hamstrings, tensor fasciae latae and iliotibial band tendons.2,17,21 Biomechanical changes in the hip may lead to the development of lumbar pathology, otherwise known as a secondary hip-spine syndrome.79

-A comprehensive history should include onset and duration of symptoms, quality and character of pain or dysfunction, location, radiating symptoms, exacerbating and alleviating factors, whether the disorder is affecting the athlete’s sport participation or performance, education (if in school), and functional activities.
-A past history of similar injuries, nutrition, and menses history (for females) are also relevant details.
+A comprehensive history should include onset and duration of symptoms, quality and character of pain or dysfunction, location, radiating symptoms, exacerbating/alleviating factors, whether the disorder is affecting the athlete’s sport participation or performance, education (if in school), and functional activities.
+Obtaining a history of similar injuries, nutrition, and the menstrual cycle, if appropriate, are also relevant details.

-The physical exam should be carried out in 4 different positions (standing, sitting, supine, and prone).
-The standing exam assesses for “general body habitus, gait, lumbopelvic alignment, ligamentous laxity, and Trendelenberg testing for functional hip abductor weakness.
-The seated exam checks for any abnormalities in skin, vasculature, and lymph, while hip internal and external range of motion can be examined in this position.”33 In addition, this is a good position for the neurologic examination.
-Here, both lower extremity sensory testing with light touch and pinprick) and deep tendon reflexes can be assessed in this position.33 Dural tension testing in the form of the Seated Slump test are assessed.
+The physical exam should be carried out in 4 different positions: standing, sitting, supine, and prone.
+The standing exam assesses for general body habitus, gait, lumbopelvic alignment, ligamentous laxity, and Trendelenburg testing for functional hip abductor weakness.
+The seated exam checks for any abnormalities in skin, vasculature, lymph, ROM of the hip and neurologic testing, such as lower extremity sensory testing (light touch and pinprick) and deep tendon reflexes can be assessed in this position.33 Dural tension testing in the form of the seated slump test can also be performed.

 The supine position is the most important, where complete passive range of motion, manual muscle strength, and provocative testing may be performed.
 Provocative maneuvers such as FADIR (hip flexion, adduction, internal rotation), FABER (flexion, abduction, external rotation), sub-spine impingement (straight hip flexion), Thomas test (to assess for iliopsoas tightness), and both passive and resisted straight leg tests may be used additionally to help narrow the differential diagnosis and determine what structures would need targeted therapy.17,33,34 Other special dynamic testing including the dynamic internal rotation impingement test (DIRI) and the dynamic external rotation impingement test (DEXTRI) positions the patient in ways to recreate the pain and assist in localization of the impingement.91 In the side-lying position, passive adduction maneuvers can be performed to assess for contractures of the tensor fascia latae, gluteus medius, and gluteus maximus.
 Hip abductor strength should be tested in slight extension and internal rotation of the femur to prevent iliotibial band and tensor fasciae latae compensation.
 Lastly, the prone exam is used to assess the posterior hip structures such as the hamstrings and to assess for femoral version.
-At each position, the examiner should palpate the anteromedial structures of interest (ie: pubic symphysis, ASIS, AIIS, rectus femoris, adductors) , as well as lower lumbar paraspinals and posterolateral hip structures such as the greater trochanter, tensor fasciae latae, and posterior superior iliac spine (PSIS) to rule out referred pain sources.33
+At each position, the examiner should palpate the anteromedial structures of interest (e.g.: pubic symphysis, ASIS, AIIS, rectus femoris, adductors), as well as lower lumbar paraspinals and posterolateral hip structures such as the greater trochanter, tensor fasciae latae, and posterior superior iliac spine (PSIS) to rule out referred pain sources.33

-Although this varies from disorder to disorder, activities such as transitional movements, walking, stair climbing, and deep squats are the most commonly reported to be aggravated with most anteromedial hip disorders.
+Although this varies from disorder to disorder, activities such as transitional movements, walking, stair climbing, and deep squats are commonly reported to aggravate most anteromedial hip disorders.
 Alternative modes of exercise such as a stationary bike or switching to a cross-training program may be necessary while an injured athlete undergoes a specific lower extremity rehabilitation program.

 Initial work-up should include radiographic imaging with at least two views, the anteroposterior (AP) and axial cross table view.
-The latter view is used to better visualize the femoral neck-head junction where the hip is placed in a neutral position or internally rotated at 15 degrees.91 Lumbar spine x-rays may also be done to rule out an overlapping spine disorder.17,35 MRI of the hip may be ordered if there is suspicion for a symptomatic labral tear or to assess for a specific tendon or muscle tear (eg: rectus femoris), or fracture.36,37 MR arthrography (MRA) is considered the best imaging modality to assess for labral tears, but this is debated.36-38 The costs vs benefits of such a study may also need to be determined.64
+The latter view is used to better visualize the femoral neck-head junction where the hip is placed in a neutral position or internally rotated at 15 degrees.91 Lumbar spine x-rays may also be done to rule out an overlapping spine disorder.17,35 MRI of the hip may be ordered if there is suspicion for a symptomatic labral tear or to assess for a specific tendon or muscle tear (e.g.: rectus femoris), or fracture.36,37 MR arthrography (MRA) is considered the best imaging modality to assess for labral tears, although this is debated.36-38 The costs vs. benefits of such a study may need to be determined.64

 Supplemental assessment tools

-Existing hip research tools have primarily focused on patients with hip fractures or arthritis such as the Harris Hip Scores.
+Existing hip research tools have primarily focused on patients with hip fractures, arthritis or post op hip replacements.
 The most common measure used is the Modified Harris Hip Score.
-The Multicenter Arthroscopy of the Hip Outcomes Research Network (MAHORN) group developed a 33 question survey tool that was applicable to a number of common bony or labral hip pathologies.41 However, it is not applicable to muscular or referred pain from spine or knee sources.
-The Hip Outcome Score (HOS) has been validated for hip labral injuries.42 Other outcome measures include the Western Ontario and McMaster University Osteoarthritis Index (WOMAC), Short Form-36, Hip Disability and Osteoarthritis Outcome Score (HOOS), Non-Arthritic Hip Score (NAHS), and the Copenhagen Hip and Groin Outcome Score (HAGOS), and International Hip Outcome Tool-33 (iHOTT-33).41-45,
+The Multicenter Arthroscopy of the Hip Outcomes Research Network (MAHORN) group developed a 33-question survey tool that was applicable to several common bony or labral hip pathologies.41 However, it is not applicable to muscular or referred pain from spine or knee sources.
+The Hip Outcome Score (HOS) has been validated for hip labral injuries.42 Other outcome measures include the Western Ontario and McMaster University Osteoarthritis Index (WOMAC), Short Form-36, Hip Disability and Osteoarthritis Outcome Score (HOOS), Non-Arthritic Hip Score (NAHS), Copenhagen Hip and Groin Outcome Score (HAGOS), and International Hip Outcome Tool-33 (iHOTT-33).41-45,

 Early prediction of outcomes

 There are factors which may help predict a positive outcome in patients with anteromedial hip sports-related injury.
-For example, patients with an acetabular labral tear without hip OA are more likely to have a positive outcome.29 As with the management of other musculoskeletal conditions, the principles of close follow-up, compliance with prescribed treatment, and a solid, physical therapy program will generally alleviate and improve patient’s symptoms stemming from anteromedial hip pain.
+For example, patients with an acetabular labral tear without hip OA are more likely to have a positive outcome.29 As with the management of other musculoskeletal conditions, the principles of close follow-up, compliance with prescribed treatment, and a comprehensive physical therapy program will generally alleviate and improve patient’s symptoms.

 Environmental factors include whether the sport is played indoor or outdoor, the type of surface or terrain, and any related clothing, equipment, or gear that is used.
-Hip motion, especially, extremes of flexion and internal rotation, can affect the condition of the hip.
-Athletes should be counseled on modifying these environmental factors in the management of their hip conditions.
-Reducing training during growth years, cross training, or adding orthotics to patients with pes planus may be considered.
+Hip motion, especially extremes of flexion and internal rotation, can affect the condition of the hip.
+Athletes should be counseled on modifying their training regimen, particularly if at high risk for hip disorders.

 Social role and social support system